-- 1. No Director or executive officer of ITH is, as at the date of this AIF, or was within ten years before the date of this AIF, a director, chief executive officer or chief financial officer of any company (including ITH) that: - (a) was subject to an order that was issued while the Director or executive officer was acting in the capacity as director, chief executive officer or chief financial officer, except as follows: - (i) Michael W. Kinley, the Chief Financial Officer of the Company, was the President and Director of Abstract Enterprises Corp. (he resigned in 2005), which was the subject of a British Columbia Securities Commission ("BCSC") cease trade order on July 10, 2002 for failure to file financial statements (a similar order was issued by the Alberta Securities Commission ("ASC")) and was delisted on June 20, 2003, - (ii) Michael W. Kinley, the Chief Financial Officer of the Company, is the President, Chief Executive Officer and a Director of GFK Resources Ltd. (formerly "Noise Media Inc."), which was the subject of a BCSC cease trade order on January 28, 2003 for failure to file financial statements (a similar ASC order was also issued).
+- 1. No Director or executive officer of ITH is, as at the date of this AIF, or was within ten years before the date of this AIF, a director, chief executive officer or chief financial officer of any company (including ITH) that: - (a) was subject to an order that was issued while the Director or executive officer was acting in the capacity as director, chief executive officer or chief financial officer, except as follows: - (i) Michael W. Kinley, the Chief Financial Officer of the Company, was the President and Director of Abstract Enterprises Corp. (he resigned in 2005), which was the subject of a British Columbia Securities Commission ("BCSC") cease trade order on July 10, 2002 for failure to file financial statements (a similar order was issued by the Alberta Securities Commission ("ASC")) and was delisted on June 20, 2003, and - (ii) Michael W. Kinley, the Chief Financial Officer of the Company, is the President, Chief Executive Officer and a Director of GFK Resources Ltd. (formerly "Noise Media Inc."), which was the subject of a BCSC cease trade order on January 28, 2003 for failure to file financial statements (a similar ASC order was also issued).
 The Company was subsequently transferred to the NEX Board.
-The cease trade order was revoked on December 8, 2006, the company having filed a reactivation application in accordance with applicable policies, - (iii) Michael Bartlett, a director of the Company, was President and a director of Creative Entertainment Technologies Inc. ("Creative").
-On May 29, 2002 a cease trade order was issued against Creative for failure by Creative to file its financial statements for the year ended December 31, 2001, and such cease trade order remains in effect.
-Creative was delisted from the TSXV on November 14, 2002.
-Mr. Bartlett resigned as a director and officer of Creative in 2002.
+The cease trade order was revoked on December 8, 2006, the company having filed a reactivation application in accordance with applicable policies; or - (b) was subject to an order that was issued after the Director or executive officer ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer.